The Story of Willow

 For Emma, the name Willow intertwines the surnames of her grandparents.
 Willow captures the significance of writing your own story, weaving together the collective wisdom shared by storytellers, friends, colleagues and master therapists.
 More than a name, Willow honours the memory of her grandparents.

-Internal Family Systems
+Internal Family Systems (IFS)

 Grief Therapy